Thank you for reading our post, please rate this article at the end.

 WEN Super Quiet 3800-Watt, RV-Ready, Portable Inverter Generator, Fuel Shut-Off and Electric Start

-Our generator is powered by a 212cc OHV engine and can deliver 3800 starting and 3400 running watts.
+A 212cc OHV engine powers our generator and can deliver 3800 starting and 3400 running watts.
 This is enough power to run most RV air conditioners, appliances, and electronics.

 WEN Super Quiet 3800 features inverter technology that produces clean and stable power with less than 3% total harmonic distortion.
 This makes sensitive electronics like laptops, smartphones, and TVs safe.